peterklijn/adyen-step-by-step-integration-workshop/README.md

 ```

-15. Handle the response from the API.
+**Step 15.** Handle the response from the API.
 There are multiple cases, for the workshop, we kept it to the minimal cases needed.
 See [result codes on docs](https://docs.adyen.com/development-resources/overview-response-handling/#result-codes).

 ```js
 switch (response.resultCode) {